Great Black Swamp: Indigenous peoples today

 Efforts are underway in the 2020s to return an estimated 6,500 Indigenous remains in Ohio museums and collections to their respective nations for reburial, as mandated by the Native American Graves Protection and Repatriation Act (NAGPRA).
 Because of constant construction projects breaking ground, efforts to identify possible Indigenous graves are ongoing in northwest Ohio.
 In 2003, human bones dating to 1600 B.C.E. (over 3,600 years old), found at an Ottawa County construction site in the former Great Black Swamp, were given a reburial ceremony led by four indigenous people from the Five States Alliance of First Americans.

-In August 2025, NAGPRA's inventory recorded a total of 1,257 Indigenous remains recovered from 9 counties within the former Great Black Swamp region: Allen County (66 remains), Fulton County (13 remains), Hancock County (2 remains), Henry County (3 remains), Lucas County (5 remains), Ottawa County (490 remains), Putnam County (3 remains), Sandusky County (634 remains), and Wood County (41 remains).
-In March 2025, the National Park Service and the U.S. Department of the Interior completed an inventory of Indigenous human remains from Wood County, identifying at least 1,399 individuals and 4,661 associated funerary objects dating back centuries.
+NAGPRA's inventory reports the number of Indigenous individuals and funerary objects recovered from burial sites within the former Great Black Swamp region.
+They included the following Ohio counties: Allen (66 individuals, 20 funerary objects), Erie (215 individuals, 189 funerary objects), Fulton (13 individuals, 20 funerary objects), Hancock (2 individuals), Henry (3 individuals), Lucas (5 individuals, 2888 funerary objects), Ottawa (490 individuals, 6 funerary objects), Putnam (3 individuals), Sandusky (634 individuals, 1087 funerary objects), Williams (3 individuals), and Wood (41 individuals, 11 funerary objects).
+Defiance, Paulding, Seneca, and Van Wert counties were not included.
+They also included the following counties outside of Ohio: Allen County, Indiana (1 individual); and the Michigan counties of Lenawee (1 individual) and Monroe (3 individuals, 20 funerary objects).
+In March 2025, the National Park Service and the U.S. Department of the Interior reported on Indigenous human remains from Wood County, identifying at least 1,399 individuals and 4,661 associated funerary objects dating back centuries.
+One historian suggested hundreds, perhaps thousands, of burial sites remain undiscovered in the Lake Erie basin.

 Indigenous nations from the Great Black Swamp and other Lake Erie regions suffered the psychological trauma of losing their ancestral lands and burial places.
 These graves were central to their cultural and spiritual beliefs, representing a sacred bond with their ancestors that was violently severed.
-American history and government leaders have consistently minimized, dismissed, and ignored this historical trauma.
-Increasing public awareness and education about Indigenous history in Ohio and the Great Black Swamp helps restore a more complete memory of the state's past.
+This has contributed to their historical trauma.
+Education programs inform the public about the history of Indigenous peoples and the Great Black Swamp to help restore a more complete memory of Ohio's past.